ColinH/mini-coro-plus/README.md

 This library is essentially thread agnostic and compatible with multi-threaded applications.

 In a multi-threaded application it is safe for multiple threads to create and run coroutines.
-The global `yield_running()` function applies to any coroutine running on the current thread.
+Calling `mcp::control().yield()` applies to the coroutine running on the current thread.
+It is an error to call from outside of a running coroutine.

 Coroutines can be created on one thread and resumed on a different thread.
-The usual care needs to be taken regarding concurrent access to shared data and the lifecycle of shared data.

-A coroutine object **must not** be used in multiple threads simultaneously as bad things **will** happen.
+The usual care needs to be taken as a coroutine object **must not** be used in multiple threads simultaneously as bad things **will** happen.

 ## Development